Indonesia lose World Cup rights over Israel ban | The New Daily

 When asked why FIFA had decided to remove Indonesia as hosts, deputy PSSI chief and former sports minister Zainudin Amali told KompasTV: “FIFA decided Indonesia didn’t follow through with its earlier commitments.”

-Zainudin said he hopes to avoid sanctions, but fears another FIFA ban.
+Mr Zainudin said he hoped to avoid sanctions, but feared another FIFA ban.

 “That we were removed from hosting rights is already tough for us,” he said.

-Protesters marched in the capital Jakarta this month waving Indonesian and Palestinian flags and demanding Israel be banned from playing.
+Protesters marched in the capital Jakarta earlier in March, waving Indonesian and Palestinian flags and demanding Israel be banned from playing.

 Indonesia’s population is predominantly Muslim.
 Most Indonesian Muslims practise a moderate version of Islam, but there has been a rise in religious conservatism in recent years that has crept into politics.